jojayaro/Exploration_App/README.md

 - Convert notebooks into python scripts and run them automatically in the server
 - Improve merging the new data into the main CSVs
 - Move data from dataframes into a DB instead of using CSVs

+## Update 1
+- Deployed container in Kubernetes cluster
+- Converted notebooks into python scripts and run them automatically in the server
+- Improved merging the new data into the main CSVs